Kiaryy/DotFiles/README.md

 ### This is mostly for me to get my configs back in case of making a fresh install, feel free of using it if you want tho

-# Times i've had to reinstall linux because im dumb: 4
+# Times i've had to reinstall linux because im dumb: 5
-So turns out that you can run fsck if ur installation gets messed up, i didnt know it before.
-That could have saved me 4 reinstalls.
+It would be really cool if windows didnt nuke my linux installation everytime theres an update
 # Things to Notice
 .bashrc and .bashrc-personal go in ur home directory